jasonkeene/wat/content/posts/automating-delve.md

 instrumentation and how dynamic instrumentation can be useful.
 Let's investigate how we might use debuggers to dynamically instrument live systems.

+We will be using the [delve][delve] debugger in this post.
+I recommend [getting it installed][delve-install] and perhaps running through the [getting started guide][delve-getting-started].
+If you have prior experience with delve or other debuggers this won't be necessary.

 ## Debuggers and ptrace

 Debuggers are awesome!
 This is how I feel when I start a debugger: